 - 1. Locate a specific reuse site in "Where Guidelines Apply" in Chapter 1.
 Determine if the identified area includes a center, gateway, corridor, or trail. - 2.
-Where a local agency submits a legislative land use document or an amendment for a BRP consistency determination FORA shall apply the design guidelines in determining consistency (design-related measure). - 3.
-Determine Design Guideline applicability to your site.
+Review the applicable Chapter 2 Design Guidelines, which detail the purpose, applicability, and requirements.

-For Additional Information:
+For additional information:

-- Consult Design Fort Ord: - For encouraged, but non-binding, approaches to complying with the Design Guidelines; - To review the economic basis of the Design Guidelines; and - To understand the public process that generated the Design Guidelines.
+- Consult Design Fort Ord for encouraged, but non-binding, approaches to complying with the Design Guidelines. - These guidelines offer options and solutions to design issues. - For more about the economic basis of the Design Guidelines and the public process that generated them, refer to Design Fort Ord.